cr88192/bgbtech_btsr1arch/README.md

 * BtSR1 is an older and simpler 32-bit ISA
 * BJX2 is a fancier 64-bit ISA

+Considering renaming BJX2 to BJX or BJXG (2025-03).
+* A long standing issue, is that the name is unfortunate.
+* I didn't realize this at first, but it is an issue.

 BtSR1, or BSR1, is a CPU architecture primarily intended for soft-core microcontroller applications.
 The initial use case is intended to be loosely similar to that of a 32-bit analog of an MSP430, but with the option to